 - The Apostle Paul, also called Paul (13 letters), is the son of a pharisee who persecuted Christians before converting to Christianity.
-He was born in Tarsus, in Anatolia, a Roman province, and was likely educated as a Roman citizen at the time.
+He was born in Tarsus, a Roman province, and educated as a Roman citizen.

-- The Apostle Peter (2 letters) – Simon Peter, one of Jesus’ apostles and leaders of the early Christian church after Jesus’ death.
-He is known for his role as an apostle and for founding the Catholic Church through his preaching and writing.
+- The Apostle Peter (2 letters) – Simon Peter, one of Jesus’ disciples and Church leaders.
+He is known for his role as an apostle—the first person to follow Jesus personally—and for founding the Catholic Church by preaching about salvation.

-- Apostle James (2 letters) – James was one of Jesus’ twelve disciples.
-He led the church in Jerusalem after Jesus’ death and was considered one of the pillars of Christianity.
+- James (2 letters) – James was one of Jesus’ twelve disciples.
+After the resurrection, he and his brother John led the church in Jerusalem and were considered to be pillars of Christianity by some scholars.

-- The Letter of Jude can also be found in the New Testament, and it is the only letter in the New Testament attributed to a servant of Jesus and brother of James.
+- The Letter of Jude is also found in the New Testament, and it is the only letter to be written by a relative of Jesus.

-- Who wrote Revelation?
-According to Christians, Saint John the Apostle wrote Revelation, but this is not the only theory.
-However, many Christians do not accept this view because there is no biblical evidence for it.
+- Many Christians believe that Saint John the Apostle wrote Revelation, but other scholars dispute this claim because there is no biblical evidence for it.

 In what language is the New Testament written?

-It was called Koine because it was the common language spoken by all people throughout the Hellenic (Greek) world, from Greece itself to Egypt, Palestine, and Syria.
-The word “Koine” literally means “common” and reflects the fact that Koine Greek was a dialect of ancient Greek that had become widespread throughout the Mediterranean world.
+It was called Koine because it was the common language spoken throughout the Hellenic (Greek) world, from Greece itself to Egypt and Palestine.

 Besides Greek and Hebrew, Latin was also used by early Christians.
 Many early Christian writers wrote in Latin because it was more widely understood than Greek or Hebrew.
 Early church theologians, such as Augustine of Hippo (354–430 CE) wrote extensively on theology in Latin.